-On Monday 26 February, an earthquake of 7.5 magnitude at 9 km depth struck the Highlands region of Papua New Guinea, particularly Hela and Southern Highlands provinces.
+On Monday 26 February, an earthquake of 7.5 magnitude at 9 km depth struck the Highlands region of Papua New Guinea, particularly Hela and Southern Highlands provinces affecting approximately 270,000 people.
 A series of strong aftershocks have since been reported across the Highlands, including a 6.7 magnitude quake on 7 March.
 On 1 March, PNG Prime Minister O'Neill announced a State of Emergency in Hela, Southern Highlands, Western and Enga Provinces.
-PNG police report at least 125 people have been killed by the earthquake and aftershocks.
+PNG police reported that at least 125 people were killed by the earthquake and aftershocks.
+The United Nations reports that, as of 28 May, 11,671 households (approximately 58,300 people) remain displaced.

 Australia's humanitarian assistance

-Following a request from the PNG Government, Australia is providing a $5 million assistance package to support the PNG Government's relief efforts.
+Following a request from the PNG Government, Australia provided a $5 million assistance package to support the PNG Government's relief efforts.
 This includes:

 - Up to $3 million for Australian and PNG non-government organisations that are active in the highlands region.
 They will help support recovery in sectors such as agriculture, health and protection.